Contributor Guide

 for line in lit:

-# do something with line
+# Do something with the line.

 if done_with_section: